weynandk/info_threefold/src/tde/3botconnect/README.md

 ### Goal
-Create an independent and private 2FA authentication mechanism
+Create an independent and private peer-to-peer video conferencing solution.
+Using peer-to-peer technology avoids creating large bottlenecks in the center of the solution which can lead to loss of quality of video and audio signal.
+On the privacy front it make sure that nobody can extra information about what is being communicated.
+A private video conferencing solution.

 ### Funding
 See Roadmap